moorepants/eme185/content/pages/reports.rst

   anything that standard drawing symbols can't communicate.
 - Use GD&T when basic tolerancing is not sufficient to describe the desired outcome of the part.
-- Do not overdefine your part with too many dimensions.
+- Do not over define your part with too many dimensions.
 Use the bare minimum needed to describe the size.
 - Choose dimensions that are most useful for the fabricator that will make your part.
 You should think about how the part will be made and how the part will